MENU

 After evaluating the options based on the criteria and the MoSCoW framework, consolidate your findings.
 Prioritise options that fall into the “Must Have” category, followed by “Should Have.”
 “Could Have” options can be reconsidered if resources allow, while “Won’t Have” options should be killed off or deferred for future consideration.

-Adopting this framework means your priorities are clearly defined and aligned with your vision, ensuring your resources are allocated to the most impactful projects.
+Adopting this framework means your NPD priorities are clearly defined and aligned with your vision, ensuring your resources are allocated to the most impactful projects.
 It also ensures sustainable business growth while maintaining focus on customer needs to drive loyalty and customer satisfaction.

 Conclusion